-An old cherry tree supports a climbing rose in a garden.
-This small painting was inspired by an old ornamental tree in my parents slightly neglected garden.
 Visiting one day, I saw fairy rings had appeared in the lawn, along with other fungi.
-It struck me there was a painting there, so I set-to sketching it.
-This painting is the result.
+It struck me I was looking at a painting, so I set to sketching it.
+This artwork is the result.

 - Medium: oil